sunnybank101/BellTower/README.md

 Main simulator flow  [Bell Sensor -> Arduino -> RaspberryPI -> Speakers]
 <br>
-plus [RaspberryPI -> PC] for serial output to a pc running bell ringing software
+plus optionally [RaspberryPI -> PC] for serial output to a pc or laptop running additional bell ringing software

 The sensors being used are cheap and readily available KY-032 IR obstacle sensors (others could be used with changes to the Arduino code).
 The KY-032 sensor is particularly good because R5 and R6 in the image below allow you to alter sensitivity and distance of detection.<br>
 <img src="KY-032.png"  alt="KY-032" width="300" height="400">